All Rights Are Individual

 Human freedom is the omission of state coercion and governmental force.

-Freedom guarantees you nothing much of anything except for the one and only thing that ultimately matters: it guarantees you that you are left alone and that this inviolable condition of being left alone is legally protected — legally and in full — and ratified by written document.
+Freedom guarantees you nothing much of anything except for the one and only thing that matters: it guarantees you that you are left alone and that this inviolable condition of being left alone is legally protected — legally and in full — and ratified by written document.
 So that you’re free to act and interact voluntarily and consensually with any and all fellow human-beings who voluntarily and consensually agree to act and interact with you.
 You are guaranteed freedom from the coercive power of the state.

 That is the one and only thing which true human freedom assures each of us: that we are left alone, free from government compulsion, coercion, force.

-Bureaucrats, agents of the state, permitting (or not permitting) individual human-beings to exist but only on the condition that we each as individual human-beings exist not as we ourselves see fit but exclusively in the way the state, whether by means of “majority rule” (i.e. mob rule), deems we must.
+The only alternative to human freedom as I’ve just described it is some form of command-and-control, the mutations and permutations of which are endless but which inevitably devolve into the same injustice: bureaucrats, agents of the state, permitting (or not permitting) individual human-beings to exist, but only on the condition that we each as individual human-beings exist not as we ourselves see fit but exclusively in the way the state deems we must.

 The following is from World Population Review: